Twelve of the past eighteen Tournaments have been won by a top seed.

 Graphic updated with data through the 2019 Tournament

 On Sunday the NCAA Selection Committee will release this year’s Tournament brackets and create the structure within which the teams will compete.
 Teams will be placed in one of sixteen seedings spread across four so-called “regions,” for a total of sixty-four competitors.
 How teams are seeded dramatically influences their chances of victory in the Tournament.
 Those top seeds should be feeling optimistic as they begin their paths through the Tournament.
 Twelve of the past eighteen Tournaments have been won by a top seed.

-Here is a comprehensive look at the performance of all 1,152 competitors, representing 248 programs, that have participated in the eighteen Tournaments between 2001 and 2018.
+Here is a comprehensive look at the performance of all 1,216 competitors, representing 249 programs, that have participated in the nineteen Tournaments between 2001 and 2019.
 (Play-in games are excluded.)

-Of the 216 teams seeded fourteenth or lower, only one has managed to advance to the Sweet Sixteen, along with three others from the ranks of the thirteens.
+Of the 380 teams seeded twelfth or lower, only one has managed to advance to the Sweet Sixteen.
 More interesting is the exceptional performance of the seven and eleven seeds.
 Six of the 72 eleven seeds made the Sweet Sixteen, as did seven of the teams ranked seventh.
 One of them, Connecticut, won the Championship in 2014.
 The relative success of eleven seeds hurt the performance of the six seeds against whom they play in the first round.